johnwcowan/pdp8x/fpp.md

  * Set FOP to the 3 most significant bits of FIR.

+ * Set FPC to FPC + 1, ignoring any overflow.

+ * If FPC is greater than H, set FPC to 0.

  * Determine the format of the instruction in FIR.
    If the page bit (bit 0x0800) is 0, this is a base page instruction.
-   Set FY to FBASE + the 11 least significant bits of IR.
+   Set FY to FBASE + the 11 least significant bits of IR and set FG to 0, and skip the rest of this section.
-   Set FG to 0.

- * Otherwise,
-   if the double-word bit (the 0x0200 bit of IR) is 0, then this is a single-word instruction: set FY to 0.
+ * If the double-word bit (the 0x0200 bit of IR) is 0, then this is a single-word instruction, so set FY to 0.

-   But if the double-word bit is 1, then this is a double-word instruction: set FY to M[PC+1] and set FPC to FPC + 1.
+ * If the double-word bit is 1, then this is a double-word instruction: so set FY to M[FPC] and set FPC to FPC + 1, ignoring any overflow.
+   Then if FPC > H, set FPC to 0.

-   In either case,
+ *  In either case,
-   set FG to the 0x0400 bit of IR, set FOPX to the 0x00F0 bits of FIR, and set FIDX to the 0x000F bits of FIR,
+   set FOPX to the 0x00F0 bits of FIR, and set FIDX to the 0x000F bits of FIR, and set FG to the group bit (0x0200 bit of FIR).

- * Set FPC to FPC + 1, ignoring any overflow.

- * If FPC is greater than H, set PC to 0.

-## Memory references

-**Needs correction from here down.**

-Unlike the PDP-8/X, the FPP-8/X has very few instructions that do not reference memory, so the following steps are taken for all instructions except those where FOP = 0x10.

-The first step is to determine an initial value of FY, using the page bit of FIR (the 0x0000_0800 bit) and the FBASE, FIDX, and FOFF registers.

-If the page bit is 0, then set FY to FBASE + FOFF, so that Y represents an address on the base page.

-If the page bit is 1, then set FY to FY + FOFF, so that FY represents an address on the current page.
+ * If the indirect bit (the 0x1000 bit of FIR) is 1, set Y to M[Y].

-If the page bit is 1 and FIDX is not 0, then check the increment bit of FIR
+ * If FIDX = 0, skip the rest of these instructions.
-(the 0x0004_0000 bit) and if it is 1, increment I[FIDX] by 1, ignoring any overflow.
-In either case, set FY to FY + I[FIDX], so that FY is offset by one of the 16 (in-memory) index registers.

-If the indirect bit (the 0x0002_0000 bit) of FIR is 1, then set FY to M[FY].
+ * If the increment bit (the 0x0100 bit of FIR) is set, then set I[FIDX] to I[FIDX] + 1.
-In addition, if FY = FPC, set FPC to FPC + 1 (ignoring any overflow), thus skipping M[FY] if it immediately follows the instruction.
-This is called *indirect addressing*.

-If the indirect bit of FOP is 0 it is called
-*direct addressing*, and no special action is taken.

-Any word in memory can be
-accessed indirectly, but only the 2KW of the base page and the 2KW of the current page, possibly extended by indexing, can be accessed directly.
+ * Set Y to Y + I[FIDX].

-## Ordinary instructions
+## Group 0 instructions

-This section describes how to interpret instructions other than those whose FOP value is 0x10 or 0x11.
+This section describes how to interpret instructions whose group bit is 0.

  * If FOP is 0x00, then set FAC to F[FY].
    The assembler mnemonic is FLDA.